 The palace is pretty beautiful, but to me looked a bit like a film set.
 Many of the buildings were made of concrete, we couldn’t find out if this was due to rebuilding after the Khmer Rouge, or if it was just the preferred style.
 The silver pagoda, which we were told is ‘must see’ was somewhat of a let-down to me.
 The floor is made of solid silver tiles, all intricately carved.
 But most of it is covered in rugs.
 There are some stunning statues however, including a solid jade Buddha and a life sized standing Buddha decorated with over 10,000 diamonds, including a 25 carat diamond in its headdress.

 Much of the palace was closed to the public when we went due in part to repair works, but also because of the elections.
 About 2 thirds of the compound which is normally open to the public were out of bounds due to the king being in residence over election period.

 The palace is definitely worth a visit, but it’s a strange palace in my eyes.
 And I have visited a lot of palaces and historical houses!!

-Next, we went to the Russian market.
-This was pretty much the same as the central market, only less well organised, hotter, and more chaos.
-My advice on this: go to the central market, it sells the same things, and the whole market won’t make you want to pass out from the heat and smell….
+The Russian Market in Phnom Penh was pretty much the same as the central market, only less well organised, hotter, and more chaotic.
+My advice on this: go to the central market, it sells the same things, and the whole market won’t make you want to pass out from the heat and smell.

-Due to the hospital trip, we didn’t get to s-21 (the prison) or the museums, or the killing fields, but that just means we have a reason to come back.
+Due to the hospital trip, we didn’t get to s-21 (the prison) or the museums, or the killing fields, but that just means we have to come back.